vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 In some domains, if you think about it, the experts don't actually really know what they are doing.
 They don't really know how to describe what they are doing.
 They have a **tacit knowledge**, which is beyond words, or you would require to construct some new words, or have something **soft in between the words, between the symbols**.

 While everything seemed great, the solutions were not able to get to the AGI.
 The dedicated hardware companies got into big issues where the hardware changed because there were new, more general systems.
 And also the different sort of approach that was leveraging neural networks, relying on more general hardware, more pop hardware, with more data, was starting to get traction.
-And so symbolics became mostly an abandoned approach.
+And **symbolics were mostly abandoned**.

 ## Connectionist Approaches After 1990s